nansencenter/NERSC-HYCOM-CICE/docs/forcing.md

     $WORK/input/GLORYS12/
 ```

-**Start an interactive session and run the script**
+::::{dropdown} Interactive session on a compute node (up to a month or two)

 The `devel` queue allocates immediately, making it the right choice for interactive jobs.

-Set your dates on the login node first, then request an exclusive interactive node
-(256 GB RAM, 128 cores):
+Request an exclusive node (256 GB RAM, 128 cores):

 ```bash
 srun --nodes=1 --exclusive --time=01:00:00 --qos=devel --account=nn2993k --pty bash